Crying in the Club: Background and release

 The song was released on May 19, 2017, to digital music stores and streaming services, following several music collaborations by Cabello, including "Bad Things" with Machine Gun Kelly–which reached the top 10 on several Billboard charts.
 "Crying in the Club" was serviced to US contemporary hit radio on May 23, 2017.
 It was later featured on the Side A of the 7-inch eponymous extended play released on July 14, 2017.

-Composition and lyrical interpretation
+Composition

 Benny Blanco (left) and Sia (right) contributed to the songwriting.

 "Crying in the Club" is a mid-tempo pop and dance track featuring a "subdued" minor-key dance groove and dancehall-inspired beat.
 Some critics described it as a tropical track.
 Lyrically, the song contains themes of the healing powers of music and dancing your heartbreak away.
 The song interpolates Christina Aguilera's "Genie in a Bottle", written by David Frank, Steve Kipner and Pamela Sheyne.
 The song is written in the key of F♯ minor, with Cabello's vocals spanning from the low note of E_{3} to the high belted note of F♯_{5}.
-Sia performed backing vocals for the song.